software-students-fall2023/3-python-package-exercise-leftovers3/README.md

 The image you see will depend on your pet's mood.

+### Example file
+To see an example file with the above methods, click [here](https://github.com/software-students-fall2023/3-python-package-exercise-leftovers3/blob/main/src/petmagotchi/__main__.py).

 ## Contributing to the package

 Feel free to contribute to the project!
 Here are the steps you can take to contribute.